This blog may contain affiliate links. Read our disclosure policy for more info.

 12. Is visiting the Colca Canyon worth it?

+Yes, absolutely.
 Whether you hike or not, visiting the Colca Canyon is a super fun Peruvian experience and the views really are incredible.
-We loved our experience and had such a good time!
+We definitely rate this as one of the best places to see in Peru and loved our time here!

 Where to Stay in Arequipa